huggingface/transformers/docs/source/add_new_model.rst

 4. We recommend adding the PyTorch version of *brand_new_bert* to Transformers.
 To install PyTorch, please follow the instructions on https://pytorch.org/.

 **Note:** You don’t need to have CUDA installed.
-It is sufficient to just be working on CPU.
+It is sufficient to just be working on the CPU.

 5. To port *brand_new_bert*, you will also need access to its original repository: